HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 For example, [non-trapping float-to-int conversions](https://github.com/WebAssembly/nontrapping-float-to-int-conversions/blob/master/proposals/nontrapping-float-to-int-conversion/Overview.md) is very similar in spirit to sign-extension operators - it also provides built-in conversions for numeric types to save some code size - but it became uniformly supported only recently with the release of Safari 15.
 That's why this feature is not yet enabled by default, and most developers don't want the complexity of building & shipping different versions of their WebAssembly module to different browsers without a very compelling reason.
 As a result, none of the Wasm modules in the dataset used those conversions.

-Other features with zero detected usages - multi-value, reference types and tail calls - are in a similar situation and they could also be useful for most WebAssembly modules, but they additionally suffer from either incomplete compiler or browser support.
+Other features with zero detected usages - multi-value, reference types and tail calls - are in a similar situation: they could also benefit most WebAssembly use-cases, but they suffer from incomplete compiler and/or engine support.

 Among the remaining, used, features, two that are particularly interesting are SIMD and atomics.
 Both provide instructions for parallelising and speeding up execution at different levels: [SIMD](https://v8.dev/features/simd) allows to perform math operations on several values at once, and atomics provide a basis for [multithreading in Wasm](https://web.dev/webassembly-threads/).
-They are not enabled by default, require specific use-cases, and multithreading in particular requires using special libraries in the source code as well as additional configuration to make the website [cross-origin isolated](https://web.dev/coop-coep/) before it can be used on the web.
-As a result, a relatively low usage level is expected, although we expect them to grow over time.
+Those features are not enabled by default, require specific use-cases, and multithreading in particular requires using special APIs in the source code as well as additional configuration to make the website [cross-origin isolated](https://web.dev/coop-coep/) before it can be used on the web.
+As a result, a relatively low usage level is unsurprising, although we expect them to grow over time.

 ## Conclusion